Home / Articles

 Laser Treatment for Stretch Marks: Does It Really Work?

-Laser treatment for stretch marks is a non-invasive procedure that uses specialized light energy to target the skin and promote healing.
-The procedure works by stimulating the skin's natural healing process, which includes boosting collagen and elastin production—two essential proteins that maintain skin's strength and elasticity.
+Laser treatment for stretch marks is a non-invasive procedure that uses focused light energy to heal the skin and improve its appearance.
+The treatment stimulates the skin’s natural healing processes, such as collagen and elastin production—key proteins that contribute to skin strength and elasticity.